emefff/Drag-Of-A-Bullet-In-OpenFOAM/README.md

 Both videos shared apply to the first row in the table (v = 365 m/s).

 How are the calculated values holding up against measured data?
 Let's take a look at the mentioned drag coefficient vs. Mach number diagram:
 ![Fit-of-drag-coefficient-for-the-M855](https://github.com/user-attachments/assets/71c09887-cc43-49e9-a14a-e33cfa78ed7b)

+Clearly, oru values are a bit too high, but well within range.
+This can have a bunch of reasons, among these a too coarse mesh.